bearyung/alice-cards/docs/tutorial-game-rules/turn-structure.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

 # Turn Structure

-Each player's turn in "Alice: Cards of Wonder" consists of the following steps:
+Each player's turn in 'Alice: Cards of Wonder' consists of the following steps:

 ## Step 1: Refine the Gem